-At Swift Management Services there are several ways to join our team.
+At Swift Management Services there are several ways to join our working team.
 We have a small group of fully employed consultants who work alongside consultants that work on our bank (as required) or who are freelance on a contractual ad-hoc basis.

 Why work for Swift Management?
 Many people who choose to work as consultants work alone when undertaking projects, this can sometimes be a very lonely place.
 Our team works together, all our projects are overseen by a senior member of the team.
 Our consultants are supported throughout their assignments with regular visits, weekly teams calls and the opportunity to join in group discussions.